AqwamCreates/DataPredict/docs/API/Others/OnlineLearning.md

 * isLabelRequired: Set whether or not the model requires labels

 * batchSize: The size of data needed before training the model.

+* isSequentialModel: Set whether or not it will train a sequential model (such as RecurrentNeuralNetwork and LongShortTermMemory).

 ## Functions